emdete/Sixleg/README.md

 - Implement a better model to express the flow

+- Improve timing (how long does a move really take?)

 - Make the rythm mode work

 - Add a BT and enable wireless stearing